-She previously served as the first female defense minister of Chile and as the inaugural executive director of UN Women.
+Bachelet previously served as the first female defense minister of Chile and as the inaugural executive director of UN Women.

 “It is deeply troubling to see that instead of moving forward, some governments are pushing back on women’s rights,” Bachelet said.
 “There seems to be a renewed obsession of limiting and controlling women’s decisions over their bodies and lives.”

-“I humbly accept the Hillary Rodham Clinton Award on behalf of all the women and girls who inspire me daily by defending human rights – in their governments, at work, at school, at home, in demonstrations,” she added.
+“I humbly accept the Hillary Rodham Clinton Award on behalf of all the women and girls who inspire me daily by defending human rights – in their governments, at work, at school, at home, in demonstrations,” she said.